 This region has a Mediterranean-style climate that is relatively dry with four distinct seasons.
 With the variety of different temperatures, rain, and sunshine, the vines can develop ideally.
 In addition, the soil in the region is predominantly gravel and granite, forcing the vines to strain and deliver premium quality.

 Due to the complexity of the terroir and region, the Cabernet Sauvignon is complex and well structured.

 Aconcagua in Chile

-On the border of Chile and Argentina lays the Aconcagua Valley.
+On the border of Chile and Argentina lies the Aconcagua Valley.
 This region has a dry, hot, desert-like climate that many did not consider suitable for farming.

 Although the area experiences extreme heat, it is counterbalanced by the ocean breeze and the shelter from the mountains against the sun.
 This, with the implementation of reservoirs and melting snow that runs down the mountain, the area also receives (and stores) some much-needed water for the vines.

-In this region, the soil plays a completely different role in vine development than usual.
-The major soil types are sandy – which adds no depth to the wine.
+The soil plays an entirely different role in vine development in this region than usual.
+The primary soil types are sandy – which adds no depth to the wine.
 A certified sommelier fact: This specific soil does, however, prevents an outbreak of phylloxera – which would devastate the region’s production entirely.
-The region might not be well-known, but the grapes that do come from this region are said to be unbeatable.
+The region might not be well-known, but the grapes from this region are said to be unbeatable.